Data model

 deleted_at timestamp Date of deletion

-Security equipment
+Security devices

-Security devices are components used for network supervision, incident detection, equipment protection and information system security.
+Security devices are components used for network supervision, incident detection, equipment protection, and information system security.

 Security equipment includes intrusion detection systems (IDS: Intrusion Detection System), intrusion prevention systems (IPS: Intrusion Prevention System) and equipment monitoring systems.